7th Memphis officer disciplined, EMTs fired in Nichols death

 An ambulance was called, and it arrived at 8:55 p.m., the statement said.
 An emergency unit cared for Nichols and left for a hospital with him at 9:08 p.m. — 27 minutes after Long, Sandridge and Whitaker arrived, officials said.

-An investigation determined that all three violated “multiple” policies and protocols, the statement said.
+An investigation determined that all three violated “multiple” policies and protocols, the statement said, adding that “their actions or inactions on the scene that night do not meet the expectations of the Memphis Fire Department.”

 The killing of Nichols, who was Black, has led to days of public discussion of how police forces can treat Black citizens with excessive violence, regardless of the race of both the police officers and those being policed.